Jason0917/WildFire_Data_Visualization/README.md

 Please note that [Baidu Map API](http://lbsyun.baidu.com/) is embedded in this project.
 You need to apply for a access key [here](http://lbsyun.baidu.com/apiconsole/center#/home) for free.

-After getting an access key, put it here in both .html files.
+After getting an access key, put it here in all .html files.

 ![Image](https://github.com/Jason0917/WildFire_Data_Visualization/blob/master/ak.png)